No. 18 Communications between the Houses - dealing with messages (PDF 78KB)

 The standing orders provide that a bill which originates in the Senate may be returned by the House with outstanding disagreements on a maximum of three occasions.
 If disagreements are unresolved on the bill's third return from the House, the Senate "shall order the bill to be laid aside, or request a conference" (see standing order 127(1)).

 Section 23 of the Constitution provides that the President has an ordinary vote, rather than a casting vote, and that questions are determined by a majority of votes.
 If the votes are equally divided, the question is lost (see Guide No. 3—Voting in the Senate).
-This principle guarantees the equality of representation of the original states in the Senate.
 It is also fundamental in determining the form of question put by the chair during the various stages of the legislative process.

 The aim of legislative deliberation is to determine whether a bill, its several component parts and any textual amendments have the support of a majority of the Senate.
 Thus the questions for each major stage of consideration take the following form: